userdocks/documentation/docs/pages/api/rest/tenants/post-tenant-checkout-sessions.md

   "message": String,
   "error": null,
   "data": {
-    "checkout": {
+    "kind": "checkoutSession",
     "id": String,
     "hash": String,
     "nextAction": {
       url: String, // the url to the payment page (you need to add the state as query parameter) }
-    }
   }
 }